department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/copay.md

 | <b>First 90 days of care within a year (365 days)</b>   | $272.80 for total stay + $2 per day charge                |
 | <b>Each additional day within the same year (365 days)</b>     | $136.40 a day + $2 per-day charge                |

-**Note:** You may be in priority group 7 and qualify for these rates if you have a gross household income below the geographically-adjusted VA income limits for where you live and you agree to pay copayments.
+**Note:** You may be in priority group 7 and qualify for these rates if you have a gross household income below our income limits for where you live and you agree to pay copayments.

 <h5>2019 full inpatient care copay rates for priority group 8</h5>
 | Length of stay | Copay amount |